-Anirban Basak is a Professor at the International Centre for Theoretical Sciences of the Tata Institute of Fundamental Research.
-Previously, he was a postdoctoral fellow at the Mathematics department in Weizmann Institute of Science where his mentor was Ofer Zeitouni.
-Prior to that, Anirban spent two years at Duke Mathematics Department working as a visiting assistant professor.
-He obtained his PhD from the Stanford Statistics Department in June 2014 and his thesis advisor was Amir Dembo.
+Anirban Basak is a professor at the International Centre for Theoretical Sciences of the Tata Institute of Fundamental Research.
+Previously, he was a postdoctoral fellow in the mathematics department at the Weizmann Institute of Science, where his mentor was Ofer Zeitouni.
+Prior to that, Anirban spent two years in the Duke mathematics department working as a visiting assistant professor.
+He obtained his PhD from the Stanford statistics department in June 2014, advised by Amir Dembo.

 - Probability, Geometry, and Computation in High Dimensions, Fall 2020.
 Visiting Scientist.